lil-aleks/DcBHelper/README.md

 *The id is made when creating the button: `Button b = Button.success(id, label);`*
 #### Handle String Selections
-Ass `@OnStringSelection` with an `id` to a method, give the method a name, make it static and add `StringSelectionEvent event` as the parameter.
+Add `@OnStringSelection` with an `id` to a method, give the method a name, make it static and add `StringSelectionEvent event` as the parameter.
 ```java
 @OnStringSelection(id = "exampleStringSelection")
 public static void exampleStringSelection(StringSelectionEvent event) {